MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-connect-finops-existing-dv.md

 ## Step 4: Provisioning in progress

-There is a brief downtime on the finance and operations apps environment so that the X++ runtime is made aware of its connection to Dataverse for various features.
+There's a brief downtime on the finance and operations apps environment so that the X++ runtime is made aware of its connection to Dataverse for various features.

 During this time, any finance and operations platform applications that are required, but weren't previously installed, may be installed on your Dataverse instance.